The Technology, Media and Telecommunications Review: Spain

 There is no express regulation on the transfer of control of an operator or of its telecoms business to a third party.
 When a telecoms business is assigned to a third party, the latter must ensure that it has previously notified the MAETD of its intention to provide the services in question or operate the relevant network.

 The transfer of authorisations or concessions or the assignment of rights to use the spectrum are regulated under Royal Decree 123/2017, and require the prior authorisation of the MAETD or the SETID.
 In particular, no transfer or assignment of the spectrum can take place if it is proven that it will restrict market competition or if restrictions to prevent anticompetitive hoarding would be exceeded.
 The authorisation procedure differs somewhat for transfers and assignments of certain spectrum use rights (particularly, rights on the special use of public spectrum granted by general and individual authorisations or those granted as public concessions cannot be transferred).
 There are also different formalities that apply depending on whether the relevant title over the private use right is transferred or the right assigned.
+Finally, under Royal Decree 123/2017, the MAETD's or the SETID's prior authorisation is also required for transactions that entail a change in the effective control of a company which holds the spectrum use right.

 Regarding numbering use rights, the holders of these rights may assign them (including the management or marketing of the numbers) to other telecommunications operators with the prior authorisation of the MAETD and provided that the application specifies the intended use of the numbering rights being assigned.